diskuv/dkml-workflows-prerelease/README.md

 > [opam monorepo](https://github.com/ocamllabs/opam-monorepo#readme) makes it easy to do exactly that.
 > Alternatively you can directly use [findlib toolchains](http://projects.camlcity.org/projects/dl/findlib-1.9.3/doc/ref-html/r865.html).

-You will need three sections in your GitHub Actions `.yml` file to build your executables:

-1. A `setup-dkml` workflow to create the above build environments
-2. A "matrix build" workflow to build your OCaml native executables on each
-3. A "release" workflow to assemble all of your native executables into a single release

-You can follow the three sections on this page, or you can copy one of the examples:
+You can follow the sections on this page, or you can copy one of the examples:

 | Example                                                                                      | Who For                                                                                                                                         |
 | -------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |